-- A.R.
+A.R.
 14.4.a.
 A penalty kick has been awarded at the close of a period without any time remaining.
 When shall the period end?
-RULING: The extension shall last until the moment the kick has been completed, which is when one of the following occurs: (1) The moment the whole of the ball crosses the goal line; (2) The ball deflects into the goal from the cross bar and/or goal post(s); (3) The ball touches the goalkeeper and enters the goal; (4) The ball clearly is saved by the goalkeeper; (5) The ball passes over the goal line outside the goal post(s); or (6) The movement of the ball has ceased. - A.R.
+RULING: The extension shall last until the moment the kick has been completed, which is when one of the following occurs: (1) The moment the whole of the ball crosses the goal line; (2) The ball deflects into the goal from the cross bar and/or goal post(s); (3) The ball touches the goalkeeper; (5) The ball period end; (4) The ball clearly is saved by the goalkeeper; (5) The ball period post(s); or (6) The movement of the ball has ceased.

+A.R.
 14.4.b.
 When shall a penalty kick that has been awarded at the close of a period without any time remaining be retaken?
 RULING: (1) When the ball is stopped by an outside agent; (2) If a defending player encroaches and a goal is not scored; or (3) If a goal is scored after encroachment by a teammate.